Updated 24 Oct, 2024 03:54pm

 In many cultures, sex and intercourse are considered taboo subjects.
 Dr Shahani explains that the first impression many girls have of sex is something painful and unpleasant.
 “Our mothers, grandmothers, sisters, and relatives often discuss this topic in a very negative light, which psychologically embeds discomfort and pain in many young girls’ first impressions of intercourse.”

-Dr Omema Akhtar, a consultant gynaecologist at the Jinnah Postgraduate Medical Centre in Karachi, who works at SKDJAOI, says, “Almost every woman, to some extent, experiences this, but some overcome it while [for] others [it] persists.”
+Dr Omema Akhtar, a consultant gynaecologist at the Jinnah Postgraduate Medical Centre in Karachi, says, “Almost every woman, to some extent, experiences this, but some overcome it while [for] others [it] persists.”
 She explains that although there is no statistical data available, “roughly speaking, in every two clinics, one patient presents with a history of vaginismus.”
 The doctor emphasises that it is not a particularly challenging condition to treat effectively.

 She compares vaginismus to erectile dysfunction — neither of these conditions are in the control of the person suffering from it.
 Dr Akhtar adds that there is nothing to be ashamed of if someone struggles to overcome this problem.
 “There is no fault of the woman in this, because it is involuntary and not in her control at that time.”